Mitch Evans: Formula E

-Jaguar Racing (2016–)
+Jaguar Racing (2016–2026)

-2016-17 season
+2016–17 season

-During his first season, he partnered Adam Carroll, scoring 22 points to Carroll's 5.
+During his first season, he partnered Adam Carroll, scoring 22 points to Carroll's five.
 His best result of the season came in Mexico City, where he finished in fourth place, taking Jaguar's first points in Formula E. He set the fastest lap of the race in Berlin race 1, but didn't take the bonus point, because he retired from the race.
 Evans took further points-scoring finishes in Monaco, Paris & Montreal to finish the championship in 14th position.

 2017–18 season

-For the 2017–18 season, he partnered Nelson Piquet Jr, who moved to Jaguar from NextEV.
-In the second race of the season in Hong Kong, Evans took his & Jaguar's first ever Formula E podium, finishing 3rd in after Daniel Abt's disqualification.
-In Santiago, Evans finished in 7th, behind teammate Piquet Jr, before coming in 6th in Mexico City.
+For the 2017–18 season, Evans partnered Nelson Piquet Jr, who moved to Jaguar from NextEV.
+In the second race of the season in Hong Kong, Evans took his & Jaguar's first ever Formula E podium, finishing third in after Daniel Abt's disqualification.
+In Santiago, Evans finished in seventh, behind teammate Piquet, before coming in sixth in Mexico City.
 In Punta Del Este, Evans qualified in Superpole, but had his time disallowed for a technical infringement & had to start at the back of the grid.
-He fought his way superbly through the field to take 4th position.
-For much of the Rome ePrix, Evans was on target for a podium finish, battling with André Lotterer & Lucas di Grassi, but towards the closing stages, he ran out of usable energy & came home in 9th.
-Evans had a difficult race in Paris, finishing down in 15th position, but he bounced back in Berlin to finish 6th.
+He fought his way superbly through the field to take fourth position.
+For much of the Rome ePrix, Evans was on target for a podium finish, battling with André Lotterer & Lucas di Grassi, but towards the closing stages, he ran out of usable energy & came home in ninth.
+Evans had a difficult race in Paris, finishing down in 15th position, but he bounced back in Berlin to finish sixth.
 Evans achieved a huge career milestone in Round 10 of the championship in Zurich, by taking his first ever Formula E pole position.
 However, he struggled in the race, losing the lead & then being hit by a drive-through penalty for overspeed under full course yellow conditions.
-He ultimately finished down in 7th.
-He retired from the first race in New York, but finished in 6th in race 2, to cement 7th in the championship, ahead of teammate Piquet Jr, 4 points ahead of Lotterer.
+He ultimately finished down in seventh.
+He retired from the first race in New York, but finished in sixth in race 2, to cement seventh in the championship, ahead of teammate Piquet, four points ahead of Lotterer.